-Several options are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
+Several configuration parameters are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
 This section provides general guidance about configuring the server and clients for encrypted connections:

-Encrypted connections can be used between master and slave replication servers.
-See Section 17.3.9, “Setting Up Replication to Use Encrypted Connections”.
+Between master and slave replication servers.
+See Section 17.3.1, “Setting Up Replication to Use Encrypted Connections”.

-Encrypted connections are available through the MySQL C API.
-See Section 28.7.22, “C API Encrypted Connection Support”.
+By client programs that are based on the MySQL C API.
+See Section 28.7.21, “C API Support for Encrypted Connections”.

 On the server side, the